sdrshn/ExpressEdit/README.md

      Demo video page being updated..

-Huge updates made but all will be update following the new version completion!!
+Wait for version update for downloading.
-What's been done:
+What's been completed:
-programmable animations & simple click animations, code update, new gallery and slide show based on slippry position and display features
+programmable animations & simple click animations, code update, new gallery and slide show based on slippry and another on photoswipe masonry for both gallery preview image arrangement and as post arrangement assist new  absolute positioning, height, and display full feature options

 What's in progress:
-adding Masonry
-adding photoswipe
-This CMS platform is designed to further incorporate other open source projects<br>
-Project suggestions welcome.<br>
-Interested in incorporating a project: contact me  info@expressedit.org<br>
+Need to make video of expressedit.com home page being created and update the current summary video to demostrate masonry and other new features in action. video to show editor new features
+Need to update installation instructions
+Need to update download files to new version follow completion of what's in progress

 <h3>The core system is:</h3>